 CHULA VISTA, Calif. – Her photos have been posted in storefront windows, and rallies and searches have scoured San Diego County and beyond.
-But the whereabouts of Chula Vista mom Maya Millete, who has been missing since early January, remain unknown.
+Yet the whereabouts of Chula Vista mom Maya “May” Millete remain unknown, even as loved ones mark one year since her disappearance.

 Anyone with information about the case is asked to contact the Chula Vista Police Department at 619-691-5139 or San Diego Crime Stoppers anonymous tip line at 888-580-8477.

 Here’s a timeline of events in Millete’s disappearance:

 Background: Maya, who also goes by May, was born May 1, 1981, according to an arrest warrant affidavit filed by Chula Vista police which details the family’s history.
 She has five siblings and both of her parents are living.
 At the age of 19, she married Larry in a ceremony held May 12, 2000 in Honolulu, Hawaii.
 Larry was 18 at the time of their wedding.
 They have three children together.

 As of June 21, 2020, Maya was employed by the U.S. Department of Defense as an administrative specialist at Naval Information Warfare Center Pacific in San Diego.
 Police have learned that Maya “excelled” in her work and “was committed to her career.”
 Prior to that, she worked as a supervisor contract specialist at Southwest Regional Maintenance Center San Diego.